 How to choose the best women's trail running shoes

-Just like choosing road shoes, picking the best women's trail running shoes is a very individual decision.
+Just like choosing road shoes or hiking shoes, picking the best women's trail running shoes is a very individual decision.
 However, there are different benchmarks to use when selecting the right pair.

 Where you run

-Think about the type of terrain you usually take on – is it dry, muddy, rocky, smooth, or what?
+Think about the type of terrain you usually take on – is it dry, muddy (see: Running in mud), rocky, smooth, or what?
 If you’ll be sloshing through streams or lots of mud, keep an eye out for upper materials that afford some waterproof qualities.
 Also look for an upper that offers quick drainage so that you’re not lugging around all that extra weight when wet.
 For more on this, check out Anatomy of a trail running shoe and How to choose trail running shoes.

 Protection and padding